MT WASHINGTON ARTIST FEATURE WALL

 This work (above) – a triptych – is the third in a three-part series on the power of colour to illustrate the separation of powers.
 It asks the viewer to consider what the separation of powers will look like in a post Trump world.
 While there are many possibilities, this work illustrates three:

-• Will it be a world where the separation of powers is Rechecked and Re-balanced with a return to the separation of executive blue, congressional red, and judicial yellow?
+A world where the separation of powers is Rechecked and Re-balanced with a return to the separation of executive blue, congressional red, and judicial yellow.

-• Will it be one in which the separation of powers is Under Checked and Off Balance with executive blue continuing to infiltrate congressional red turning it to violet and infiltrate judicial yellow turning it to green?
+One in which the separation of powers is Under Checked and Off Balance with executive blue continuing to infiltrate congressional red turning it to violet and infiltrate judicial yellow turning it to green.

-• Or, will it be Unchecked and Unbalanced – a world where powers are neither separate nor distinct, with large swashes of executive blue transforming and permanently changing congressional red to violet and judicial yellow to green?
+A world which is Unchecked and Unbalanced – where powers are neither separate nor distinct, with large swashes of executive blue transforming and permanently changing congressional red to violet and judicial yellow to green?

 JUROR’S CHOICE AWARD

-My painting, Late Afternoon Cross Country — West Passage, Mount Washington has won the Juror’s Choice Award at the WHITElight Exhibition, Metchosin Artpod Gallery.
+My painting, Late Afternoon Cross Country — West Passage, Mount Washington won the Juror’s Choice Award at the WHITElight Exhibition, Metchosin Artpod Gallery in December.
 The painting is 4 feet by 3 feet, oil on canvas.

 Juror’s Choice Award David with the painting, Late Afternoon Cross Country — West Passage, Mount Washington